Ukraine's Naftogas says may fail to pay Gazprom on time

 Russia has so far disbursed $3 billion by buying Eurobonds issued by Ukraine.
 But a further tranche of $2 billion depends on the formation of a new government in Kiev after Prime Minister Mykola Azarov resigned last week.

-Disputes over natural gas between Russia and Ukraine are important for Europe, which gets a quarter of its gas needs from Moscow.
-Gazprom exported 161.5 billion cubic metres of gas to Europe last year.

-In previous years, Gazprom has sometimes cut supplies to Ukraine to push Kiev to pay for gas, resulting in lower flows to Europe during the winter heating season.

-(Reporting by Katya Golubkova,; additional reporting by Alexei Anishchuk and Olesya Astakhova, Editing by Gabriela Baczynska and Jason Neely)
+(Reporting by Katya Golubkova; additional reporting by Alexei Anishchuk; Editing by Douglas Busvine and Jason Neely)